brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ## Changes that i will implement

-Based on the feedback provided, I will create a list of changes that I could implement to improve your final project deliverables :
+Based on the feedback provided by the interviewees, I will create a list of changes that I could implement to improve my final project deliverables :

 ### I will try to incorporate more visuals such as images related to the content and try to break up the text-heavy content and highlight important points.
 Reducing the amount of text on each slide or wireframe to improve readability and comprehension.